dtyree77/project/Step-By-Step.md

 9. Add your badge for code coverage to the README.md, save and commit it

-(Put your username and project name in the URL's below as appropriate)
+(Put your username and project name in the URLs below as appropriate)
 ```
 [![Code Coverage](https://coveralls.io/repos/[USERNAME]/[PROJECT]/badge.png?branch=master)](https://coveralls.io/r/[USERNAME]/[PROJECT])
 ```